 Business leaders will focus more on actions that are not driven by artificial intelligence as a standalone solution that replaces man, but rather by augmented intelligence solutions (man plus machine), where man’s abilities will be augmented by cognitive technology and machine learning, thus placing their companies on a track to realizing the expected benefits.

 To sum up, 2018 will be a year of reckoning for companies who desire to improve customer experience.
 Companies must understand, that only when consumers are rewarded with better experiences, are the effects on revenue undisputed.

 Did you find this interesting?
-Here is the link to the complete PDF.
+Here is the link to the original source.